-When Oxycodone is acquired illegally, that is without a prescription, supporting an Oxycodone addiction can become financially crippling.
+By acquiring Oxycodone illegally, that is, without a prescription, supporting an Oxycodone addiction can become financially crippling.
 Oxycodone addiction can also lead to abusing stronger and more dangerous drugs, like heroin.
-In fact, nearly half of all heroin addicts previously developed a prescription opiate addiction that need addiction treatment programs to be treated.
+In fact, nearly half of all heroin addicts previously developed a prescription opiate addiction that needs addiction treatment programs to be treated.

 What to Expect at an Oxycodone Detox Center

-Jacksonville medical detox programs can also offer medication assisted therapy, such as Suboxone and methadone tapers, to treat Oxycodone withdrawal.
-Depending on the severity of your addiction, most Oxycodone withdrawal symptoms usually alleviate within 5 to 7 days.
+Jacksonville medical detox programs can also offer medication assisted therapy, such as Suboxone, to treat Oxycodone withdrawal.
+Depending on the severity of your addiction, most Oxycodone withdrawal symptoms usually alleviate within five to seven days.
 You can experience post-acute withdrawal symptoms for weeks, or even months, after your detox.
 This makes it important to receive treatment following completion of a program at an Oxycodone detox center.